adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 22 - Adding Advanced Visualization Features
 - Updated the frontend with a sample D3.js line chart to outline advanced visualization capabilities.

+## Iteration 23 - Extending User Authentication
+- Updated the backend with a sample method for role-based user authentication.